cosmos/cosmos-sdk/core/appmodule/README.md

 ## 3. Testing and Debugging The Module

 In order to test and debug the module configuration, we need to build an app config, generally defined in a YAML file.
-This configuration should be passed first to `appconfig.LoadYAML` to get an `depinject.Config` instance.
-Then the `depinject.Config` can be passed to `depinject.Inject` and we can try to resolve dependencies in the app config.
+This configuration should be passed first to `appconfig.LoadYAML` to get an `depinject.Config` instance.Then the `depinject.Config` can be passed to `depinject.Inject` and we can try to resolve dependencies in the app config.
+Alternatively, the `depinject.Config` can be created via [pure Go code](https://github.com/cosmos/cosmos-sdk/blob/61dc023/simapp/app_config.go).

 Ex:

 ```go
 //go:embed app.yaml